 - Luck – Increases item discovery (item drop rates)

-As you can see, there are a lot of different ways you can spend your skill points, so you should be familiar with different types of builds.
-Although most gamers know what a build is, I’ll define it for the few people who don’t.
-A build is a player configuration that combines both attributes and gear to provide the best benefits.
+As you can see, you can spend your skill points in many different ways, so you should be familiar with different types of builds.
+Although most gamers know what a build is, I’ll define it for those who don’t.
+A build is a player configuration combining attributes and gear to provide the best benefits.

 One example of a build in Dark Souls 3 is a Dexterity build.
-My first full playthrough I used the Sellsword Twinblades, a set of very fast and damaging swords.
-These swords are best when paired with more Dexterity, since that that greatly increases the damage of this particular weapon.
+In my first full playthrough, I used the Sellsword Twinblades, a set of very fast and damaging swords.
+These swords are best when paired with more Dexterity, which greatly increases this weapon’s damage.

 I could still use the swords with low Dexterity, but I wouldn’t get the massive damage boost the extra points provide.
-When you find a weapon, weapon type, or magic item you really like, start leveling up the points that will be most beneficial to your gear.
+When you find a weapon, weapon type, or magic item you like, start leveling up the points most beneficial to your gear.

-For pretty much every attribute in the game, you shouldn’t level it more than level 40.
-Vigor is an exception, as 50 is the soft-cap.
-Luck can also vary, but you shouldn’t be putting that many points into Luck anyway.
+For almost every attribute in the game, you shouldn’t level it more than level 40.
+Vigor is an exception, as 50 is the soft cap.
+Luck can also vary, but you shouldn’t put that many points into Luck anyway.

-A soft-cap is the level that the attribute increases start to diminish.
+A soft cap is a level at which the attribute increases or diminishes.
 After 40, most levels will barely increase the given stat anymore.
-It’s called a soft-cap because there are still increases, but they are minuscule compared to the normal benefits.
+It’s called a soft cap because there are still increases, but they are minuscule compared to the normal benefits.

-Besides the leveling aspect of the game, souls are basically a currency that you can buy items with.
-The Firelink Shrine is full of merchants that sell various items, and you’ll acquire more as you meet them in the world.
+Besides the leveling aspect of the game, souls are a currency you can buy items with.
+The Firelink Shrine is full of merchants selling various items, and you’ll acquire more as you meet them worldwide.

-One notable item that you can get fairly early on is the Tower Key, a 20,000 soul item that unlocks the roof of the Firelink Shrine.
-The first time I saw that I thought it was an absolutely ridiculous price to pay for a random key, but then I realized it was quite easy to get more souls.
+One notable item you can get fairly early on is the Tower Key, a 20,000 soul item that unlocks the roof of the Firelink Shrine.
+The first time I saw that, I thought it was a ridiculous price to pay for a random key, but then I realized it was quite easy to get more souls.

-There really aren’t a ton of weapons that are worth buying, but many items will make your journey easier.
-Buying Homeward Bones will allow you to teleport back to a bonfire without losing your souls, and buying Embers will give you the ability to gain more health for boss fights.
+There really aren’t many weapons worth buying, but many items will make your journey easier.
+Buying Homeward Bones will allow you to teleport back to a bonfire without losing your souls, and buying Embers will allow you to gain more health for boss fights.

-My favorite place to sell items is the Shrine Handmaid in the Firelink Shrine.
-You’ll find her sitting in a chair in the hallway that leads to Blacksmith Andre, and is probably the most convenient merchant to sell to.
+The Shrine Handmaid in the Firelink Shrine is my favorite place to sell items.
+You’ll find her sitting in a chair in the hallway leading to Blacksmith Andre, probably the most convenient merchant to sell to.

-Be careful not to go overboard with buying things, or else you’ll lack the necessary souls to level up your character.
-Always consider if you actually need the item, because you’ll be upset if you needlessly waste your hard-earned souls.
+Don’t buy things overboard; you’ll lack the necessary souls to level your character.
+Always consider if you need the item because you’ll be upset if you needlessly waste your hard-earned soul.

 Speaking of Blacksmith Andre, you can speak to him to upgrade your weapons.
-To do this you’ll need to give him a few souls along with a piece of upgrade material such as a Titanite Shard.
+You’ll need to give him a few souls and a piece of upgrade material, such as a Titanite Shard, to do this.
 Speaking to him will show you the amounts of each material and soul you need, so all you need to do is go farm for a few items.

-Souls are probably one of the most important aspects of the game, so it’s important that you understand how they work.
+Souls are probably one of the most important aspects of the game, so you must understand how they work.
 The sooner you know how to use them, the sooner you’ll be able to take on some bosses.